 Check out our resource page for all of our favorite vendors.
 These companies help us to save time and money on our travels!

-About The Author
+About the Author

 Michelle Snell is a travel writer, history buff, wine lover, and enthusiast of different cultures.
-Michelle enjoys bringing places to life through her informative writing style on her blogs, That Texas Couple and Totally Texas Travel.
-Her practical tips and suggestions help make travel dreams a reality while immersing her readers in the history, culture, and food of a region.
+Michelle enjoys bringing places to life through creative content creation and her informative writing style on her blogs, That Texas Couple and Totally Texas Travel and accompanying social media accounts.
 She is happiest sipping wine in Italy or chilling on a beach with her husband, Marty.

 Portia Jones